-The curriculum at the Frank H. Netter MD School of Medicine prepares students to become highly qualified, compassionate and culturally sensitive doctors.
-No matter which medical specialty is chosen, our students learn to view your patients through the lens of a holistic physician—always with an emphasis on patient-centered care.
+The medical education program at Quinnipiac University's Frank H. Netter MD School of Medicine (QU Netter) prepares students to become highly qualified, compassionate and culturally sensitive doctors.
+No matter which medical specialty they may ultimately choose, our students learn to view their patients through the lens of a holistic physician with an emphasis on patient-centered care.

-The medical school is located on the interprofessional North Haven Campus with the schools of health sciences, nursing and law.
-This creates a collaborative learning environment for students pursuing degrees in a multitude of healthcare professions, including physical therapy, occupational therapy and physician assistant.
-Our state-of-the-art facilities include an operating suite with high-fidelity simulation rooms that function as patient simulators and labs with the latest imaging equipment.
-Our facility includes 16 patient rooms where students practice examining simulated patients.
+The school of medicine is co-located with the schools of health sciences, nursing, education and law on Quinnipiac University’s interprofessional North Haven Campus.
+This creates a collaborative learning environment for students pursuing degrees in a multitude of health professions, including physical therapy, occupational therapy and physician assistants.
+Our state-of-the-art facilities include an operating suite for high-fidelity simulated operative experiences and laboratories with the latest imaging equipment.
+Our standardized patient and assessment center includes 16 patient and exam rooms where students hone their clinical skills.

 Medical Doctor Program of Study